AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 ## Use Case {#use-case}

-Template authors not only need the ability to configure how components function for the content authors, but also to configure a number of alternative visual variations of a component.
+Template authors not only need the ability to configure how components function for the content authors, but also to configure several alternative visual variations of a component.

 Likewise, content authors not only need the ability to structure and arrange their content, but also to select how it is presented visually.